 São Paulo offers a menu of tours as big as its size.
-But since we don’t always want to stay in the city, how about some tips on places close to the city where you can enjoy a colonial coffee close to SP?
+But since we don’t always want to stay in the city, how about some tips on where you can enjoy a café colonial near SP?

 Throughout the south of the country, the so-called colonial coffee was influenced by the traditions of the people who helped colonize the region.
 This is because the settlers, as they were called, had a tradition of eating a hearty breakfast before working all day in the fields.